inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Always add them to the `app/routes.js` file
    - Be cautious with nested route groups, especially with parentheses in names
    - Use proper static/dynamic directives based on page requirements
+   - For marketing or content-focused pages, use `export const dynamic = 'force-static'` to improve build reliability
+   - Test route changes thoroughly in development before deploying to production
+   - Watch for client-reference-manifest errors in Vercel deployments when using complex route structures
+   - If encountering route-related deployment errors, consider simplifying to root-level routes

 2. **Form Implementation**
    - Use the validation system from `app/utils/validation.ts`